- Technical Support

 At Jackson ImmunoResearch, our mission is to develop the widest range of high quality secondary antibodies for the life science community.
 To support the growing adoption of camelid-derived heavy chain variable domain (VHH) technologies in a multitude of applications, including next-generation immunotherapeutics, medical imaging, analytical and diagnostic assay development and research discovery, JIR offers three new secondary antibody specificities for detection and quantification of camelid antibodies.

 Antibodies derived from camelid species such as alpaca and llama have unique qualities that have been exploited for creation of engineered antibodies.
-Since the first isolation of heavy chain antibodies from camel in 1989, researchers have focused on the 12-15 kDa antigen-binding VHH domain, commonly called the nanobody, as a model for recombinant antibody production.
+Since the first isolation of heavy chain antibodies from camel in 1989, researchers have focused on the 12-15 kDa antigen-binding VHH domain as a model for recombinant antibody (commonly called nanobody†) production.
 Several distinguishing characteristics of VHH antibodies are their ability to cross the blood-brain barrier and access other remote locations, and to bind antigen tightly through a long CDR3 loop.

 Other advantages of VHH antibodies are that they are easy to clone and produce at high levels in recombinant systems, are stable to heat and pH extremes, and are generally quite soluble.
 Given their unique properties, VHH antibodies are being used in a variety of applications including diagnostic kits to detect small molecules, as biosensors and in numerous medical applications such as cancer treatment.
 VHH antibodies are powerful tools for discovery.